 Gannett Co.
-(GCI), the owner of 82 daily newspapers and 23 television stations, reported a jump in third- quarter profit as a decline in publishing revenue was offset by political and Olympics television ad spending.
+(GCI:US), the owner of 82 daily newspapers and 23 television stations, reported a jump in third- quarter profit as a decline in publishing revenue was offset by political and Olympics television ad spending.

 Net income rose 33 percent to $133.1 million, or 56 cents a share, from $99.8 million, or 41 cents, a year earlier, the McLean, Virginia-based company said today in a statement.
-Analysts had estimated 53 cents on average, according to data compiled (GCI) by Bloomberg.
+Analysts had estimated 53 cents on average, according to data compiled (GCI:US) by Bloomberg.

 Chief Executive Officer Gracia Martore is trying to get more customers to pay for its online services to stem a decline in print advertising revenue, which fell 6.6 percent during the period and contributed to a 3 percent decrease in overall publishing sales.
 That was offset by a 38 percent gain in TV advertising spending spurred by the U.S. presidential election and the London Olympics.